klin059/Auckland_traffic_analysis/README.md

 [<img src="images/ADT_sorted_by_location.png" width = "500">](images/ADT_sorted_by_location.png)

-Plotting the scatter plot of date versus coordinate index shows that the sampling pattern varys over time.
+Plotting the scatter plot of date versus coordinate index shows that the sampling pattern varies over time.
 For example, we can see there is a dense sampling of the coordinates with high ADT volumes around 2011 and 2012 (circled in red) and a sparse sampling of coordinates with high ADT from mid 2012 to early 2015 (circled in green).

 [<img src="images/date_vs_coord_edit.PNG" width = "400">](images/date_vs_coord_edit.PNG)

-Adding ADT as color scale shows that ADT over time for a coordinate appears to be stable.
-Note that there is a high sampling density near central Auckland.
+Looking at ADT with color scale shows that ADT over time for the coordinate indices appears to be stable.

 ![](images/date_vs_coord_colored_by_ADT.png)

-Looking at the records after 2015 and index larger than 12000 shows that there are a few variations of ADT over time but a systematical change in ADT is not observed.
+Looking at the records after 2015 and coordinate index larger than 12000 shows that there are a few variations of ADT over time but a systematical change in ADT is not observed.

 ![](images/date_vs_coord_colored_by_ADT_subset.png)

 The same conclusion is observed from the plot of ADT and coordinates.
+Note that there is a high sampling density near central Auckland.

 ![](images/Yearly_ADT_and_cooredinates.png)